-The REIT's properties are managed by Slate Asset Management (Canada) L.P. ("Slate Canada"), a wholly-owned subsidiary of Slate Asset Management L.P. ("SLAM"), pursuant to the Management Agreement.
-SLAM is a Toronto-based commercial real estate investor and asset manager.
-SLAM's professionals have extensive experience managing complex real estate transactions in domestic and international markets.
-SLAM's team consists of over 95 professionals with dedicated acquisition, leasing, in-house legal, construction management, finance and taxation teams for its U.S., European, and Canadian commercial real estate businesses.
+The REIT's properties are managed by Slate Asset Management (Canada) L.P. ("Slate Canada"), a wholly-owned Subsidiary of Slate Asset Management L.P. ("SLAM"), and its affiliates pursuant to the Management Agreement.
+SLAM is a global alternative investment platform targeting real assets.
+The firm focuses on fundamentals with the objective of creating long-term value for its investors and partners.
+SLAM's platform has a range of real estate and infrastructure investment strategies, including opportunistic, value add, core plus and debt investments.
+The firm is supported by exceptional people and flexible capital, which enable it to originate and execute on a wide range of compelling investment opportunities.
+SLAM's team consists of approximately 172 professionals with dedicated acquisition, leasing, in-house legal, construction management, finance and taxation teams for its U.S., European and Canadian commercial real estate businesses.
 Due to its relationship with Slate Canada, the REIT does not have any of its own employees.
 Instead, the REIT has trustees and officers, and relies on SLAM for services it might otherwise obtain from employees.
 See "Management of the REIT".